kosmilo/portfolio/README.md

-## Portfolio website made with React
+## Portfolio website

-A simple portfolio website made with React.
+A personal portfolio website showcasing some of my previous projects.

-Used create-react-app.
+Made with React (create-react-app).
+Used react-tsparticles and hamburger-react packages.